onestsam/snort2pfcd/README.md

 handled by specific packet filter rules.</p>

 <p style="margin-left:6%; margin-top: 1em">A static
-blacklist table is also maintained and populated within packet filter with the addresses found within the /usr/local/etc/snort/rules/iplists/default.blacklist file.
+blacklist table is also maintained and populated within the packet filter firewall with the addresses found within the /usr/local/etc/snort/rules/iplists/default.blacklist file.
 These addresses can be supplied by the user or automatically populated with addresses supplied by the snort